NFL on Fox: 2010s

 Meanwhile, Brian Billick was not offered a contract extension with the NFL on Fox after his contract expired after the 2013 season.
 Tim Ryan left Fox after 2013 when he accepted the job as the San Francisco 49ers radio color commentator.
 And Tom McCarthy left Fox after 2013 and joined rival CBS.
 David Diehl replaced Billick as Thom Brennaman's analyst, while Ronde Barber replaced Ryan as Chris Myers' analyst.
 For Week 7, Tim Brando replaced Mike Goldberg after Goldberg performed poorly during a Week 6 game and cursed out his critics on Twitter.

 During Weeks 6–8 of the 2013 season, Thom Brennaman filled in for Joe Buck, Sam Rosen filled in for Kevin Burkhardt, and Charissa Thompson filled in for Erin Andrews; Joe Buck, Kevin Burkhardt, and Erin Andrews were all on Major League Baseball on Fox playoff duty.
 Meanwhile, Justin Kutcher filled in for Thom Brennaman.
 During Week 13 of the 2013 season, Dick Stockton, Brady Quinn, and Kristina Pink were assigned college football responsibilities, leading to a makeshift #6 team.
 As the rotational broadcaster Brennaman was moved down to fill in for Stockton.
 He was joined by Donovan McNabb and Charissa Thompson.
 Kutcher once again filled in for Brennaman.
 In Week 15, Kutcher again filled in for Brennaman because this time, Brennaman had voice problems.

 In 2015, Charles Davis replaces David Diehl as Thom Brennaman's analyst.
 Meanwhile, Sam Rosen replaced Mike Goldberg and Tim Brando on the #7 team.
 Kirk Morrison moved down to the #7 team and was joined by Chris Cooley and Matt Millen as rotating analysts.
 Laura Okmin and Tony Siragusa swapped broadcast teams as sideline reporters/analysts, joining the #3 and #4 teams, respectively.
 Holly Sonders joined the #3 and #5 team as a rotating sideline reporter.
 Danielle Trotta joined Peter Schrager as a rotating reporter for the #7 broadcast team.
 Brady Quinn moved down to the #8 team, where he was joined by his CFB broadcast partner Joe Davis.
 On September 27, 2015, Richard Deitsch of SI.com reported that, "in an effort to get Holly Sonders reps as an NFL sideline reporter", Fox Sports management pulled various assignments they had originally given Laura Okmin and Jennifer Hale on the #3 and #5 teams, respectively, and reassigned them to Sonders.
 The 2015 season marked Tony Siragusa's final season with Fox.

 During Weeks 5–8 of the 2015 season, Sam Rosen filled in for Kevin Burkhardt while Burkhardt worked the studio shows for Fox's MLB Playoff coverage.
-During Week 5, Justin Kutcher filled in for Kenny Albert while Albert worked the American League Division Series between Texas and Toronto.
+During Week 5, Justin Kutcher filled in for Kenny Albert while Albert worked the American League Division Series between the Texas Rangers and Toronto Blue Jays.
 During Weeks 6 and 8 Thom Brennaman filled in for Joe Buck, Kutcher filled in for Thom Brennaman, and Peter Schrager filled in for Erin Andrews during the MLB Playoffs.